 Advocacy, Financing, and Sustainability

-Country and sub-national level: sustainability support
+Country and subnational level: sustainability support

-The MEI’s Sustainability Model
+The MEI Sustainability Model

-The MEI developed a Sustainability Model to support countries in securing a resilient and sustainable malaria response.
-A health system approach, including planning for integration and aligning incentives between a country’s malaria program and broader health reforms, is core to the Sustainability Model at both the national and subnational levels.
+The MEI developed its Sustainability Model to support countries in securing a resilient and sustainable malaria response.
+A health system approach, including planning for integration and aligning incentives between a country’s malaria program and broader health reforms, is core to the MEI Sustainability Model at both the national and subnational levels.